pluma/fynx/README.md

 **Actions** are listenable functions that emit whatever data is passed to them.
 They provide the core building block of all interactions between *View Components* or *Services* and the *Stores*.

 **Stores** are listenable functions that contain the application state and emit their contents whenever they are written to.
-In Flox, those contents are generally immutable, so modifying them requires updating the store that contains them.
+In Fynx, those contents are generally immutable, so modifying them requires updating the store that contains them.

 **View Components** are components that listen to *Stores* and/or invoke *Actions*.
 According to the philosophy of React these should usually be the outer most components in an application.
 They pass the (immutable) data from *Stores* as props to the underlying **Pure Components**, the regular self-contained React components.
 They may also invoke *Actions* as the result of user interaction with the components.